Aerobraking/sonipen/readme.md

-# Sonification of a digital pen on a screen.
+# Sonification of a stylus on a screen.

 This project is a base for creating sonifications of pen input in the browser.